How to Create an App in Lega

 - Parameters are placeholders in prompts that let you customize responses by inserting specific details when the prompt is used.
 For example, a parameter like

-can be replaced with a user's name, making the app’s answers more tailored and dynamic.
+{{name}}can be replaced with a user's name, making the app’s answers more tailored and dynamic.
 This helps create flexible prompts that adapt to different situations without needing to rewrite them each time. - To include parameters in your initial prompt, simply put the name of the parameter in double squiggle brackets {{ }}.
 You can use as many parameters in a prompt as needed.
 For example, if you want to add a parameter to the example prompt above, you might say: Please summarize this {{document}} into 3-5 sentences.
-Then click on the ⋯ and go to Edit Parameters tab to further define the parameter type.
+Then click on the pencil to open the Prompt Editor to further define the parameter type.
+You can even Ask Lega for prompting and parameter help.
+In the Prompt Editor you can give your parameter a:

 - Type: This defines the parameter input.
 You can choose from string (short text), long text, number, date, choice (multiple options), document (attachment), and URL.